kitnil/awesome/README.md

 - [shareable-links](https://github.com/vinkla/shareable-links) - A curated list of shareable social media links
 - [awesome-english](https://github.com/yvoronoy/awesome-english) - A collection of awesome study resources for learners of English.
 - [awesome-gnome](https://github.com/Kazhnuz/awesome-gnome) - A curated list of awesome apps, extensions, modules, themes and tools for the Gnome Desktop Environment.
-- [awesome-ad-free](https://github.com/johnjago/awesome-ad-free) - Curated list of ad-free services on the Internet.
+- [awesome-ad-free](https://github.com/johnjago/awesome-ad-free) - Curated list of ad-free alternatives to popular services on the web.
 - [awesome-product-design](https://github.com/teoga/awesome-product-design) - A collection of bookmarks, resources, articles for product designers.
 - [You-Dont-Know-X](https://github.com/ythecombinator/You-Dont-Know-X) - 🙈 curated list of inspiring resources which show you don't know that much about something you thought you knew.
 - [awesome-testing](https://github.com/TheJambo/awesome-testing) - A curated list of testing resources